 For the second year in a row, England wins the bronze medal; they defeated Italy 3-2.

 “We are delighted to go home with a European trophy.
-The six players that have represented us here this week are truly great ambassadors, not only for Ireland but for the game of golf”, said Sean O'Leary, who has captained the Irish team, winning two gold medals during his three years in position.
+The six players that have represented us here this week are truly great ambassadors, not only for Ireland but for the game of golf”, said Sean O'Leary, after winning his second gold medal with the team in his three years as non-playing captain.

 The teams topped the first singles match by putting Hans Peter Jacobsen against Jim Carvill, who were both tied second after the stroke play qualification at -4.
 They had a tight game that was finally won by Jacobsen on the 19th hole.